JarekDuda/AsymmetricNumeralSystemsToolkit/README.md

 - quantize_prec(R): find the quantization which minimizes sum_s (p[s] - q[s]/L)^2 / p[s] approximation of Kullback_Leibler distance (n log n complexity).

 3) symbol spread:
-- spread_range(): [Huffman coding can be seen as a special case of tANS](http://fastcompression.blogspot.fr/2014/01/huffman-comparison-with-fse.html): if spreading in size 2^k ranges - this spread takes it to general frequencies,
+- spread_range_i(), spread_range_d(), : [Huffman coding can be seen as a special case of tANS](http://fastcompression.blogspot.fr/2014/01/huffman-comparison-with-fse.html): if spreading in size 2^k ranges - these spreads take it to general frequencies (in increasing or decreasing order),
 - spread_fast(): basic Yann Collet's random spread - very fast,
 - spread_prec():  very good using only q - wants to distributie symbols in 1/q[s] distance (still linear, but slower),
 - spread_tuned(): uses both q and p - wants to get close to 1/x stationary probability of states (still linear, best compression rate),